Do More With Less: 6 Perks Of A Simple Closet

 From department stores with racks of merchandise to every brand and product known to man at the click of a button online, we have more options than ever.
 Although this has advantages and can open up many possibilities, it also makes life more stressful.

 A minimalist wardrobe offers the chance to streamline one part of our lives.
 In fact, many CEOs and leaders embrace minimalist wardrobes.
-Steve Jobs’ black mock-turtleneck, Barack Obama’s dark suits, Warren Buffets’ red tie, and Tony Hsieh’s combo of sneakers, jeans and Zappos tees are just a few examples of the high-powered embracing the benefits of a streamlined closet.
+Steve Jobs’ black mock-turtleneck, Barack Obama’s dark suits and Warren Buffets’ red tie are just a few examples of the high-powered embracing the benefits of a streamlined closet.

 If you’re looking to cut through the clutter and chaos to embracing a simpler wardrobe, Project 333 has the tools and motivation that you need to step away from disorder and streamline your closet.

 But first, here are some reasons to have a minimalist wardrobe.

 No more looking at pictures of yourself and wondering, what was I thinking?!
 When you eliminate the nonsense in your closet, there will be less overly trendy and dated clothes.
 Only the tried and true pieces that you know and love should remain.
 By reducing to your favorites means no more buyer’s remorse.
 You know what you like and what looks good on you: give yourself permission to stop buying anything you do not love!

 2. You get a better sense of your style

 Likewise, cutting through the clutter means getting to know your style.
 A minimal wardrobe with the basics is chic and a hallmark of the famously stylish — the French.
 Having fewer clothes means not going out to buy something because it looks good on someone else.
 Instead, you only keep and buy the pieces you like on you.
 This gives you the chance to develop your own style and a sense of what you want instead of what everyone else is doing.